Configuration

 There are two approaches to configure ObjectBox Sync Server:

-command line parameters (CLI): simple/quick approach for most settings
+command line parameters (CLI): simple/quick approach for basic settings (limitations apply)

-configuration file (JSON): recommended for complex settings and required for clusters
+configuration file (JSON): recommended for complex settings and required for sync filters and clusters

 Configuration via command line (CLI)